Meinerzhagen: Coat of arms

-The coat of arms of Meinerzhagen shows a red lion as the symbol of the duchy Berg, placed on a blue St. Andrew's cross on yellow ground, referring to the family von Badinghagen, which became extinct in the 17th century.
+The coat of arms of Meinerzhagen shows a red lion as the symbol of the Duchy of Berg, placed on a blue St. Andrew's cross on yellow ground, referring to the family von Badinghagen, which became extinct in the 17th century.
 The bottom part of the coat of arms shows the red-and-white-chequered bordure as the symbol of the Mark.
 A yellow horn is placed on top of the bordure, taken from the coat of arms of the municipality of Valbert.
 The coat of arms was granted on June 14, 1975.

 Before the merging of Meinerzhagen and Valbert, the two towns as well as the Amt Meinerzhagen had their individual coats of arms.
 The coat of arms of Meinerzhagen dates back to at least 1857, as the town hall, built in 1857, already showed the coat of arms above its entrance.
 The coat of arms had a green bottom part, top left Saint Mary on a throne, holding a scepter, with Jesus as an infant, and top right a building with three towers and red roofs, and the sun and two stars above.

 The coat of arms of the municipality of Valbert showed both the chequered bordure as well as the black cross of Cologne in the bottom part, as the municipality consisted of parts of the Mark as well as of the Electorate of Cologne.
-The top part shows a hunter, which, similar to the coat of arms of the neighboring municipality of Herscheid refers to the hunting privilege granted by duke Johann III of Cleves, the heir of the duke of Mark.
+The top part shows a hunter, which, similar to the coat of arms of the neighboring municipality of Herscheid refers to the hunting privilege granted by John III, Duke of Cleves, the heir of the Duke of Mark.
 The coat of arms was designed by Otto Hupp, and was granted on October 27, 1935.

 The coat of arms of the Amt Meinerzhagen combined symbols of the three historic states of the area.
 The bottom part shows the black cross of Cologne, the middle part the chequered bordure of the Mark, and the top the lion of Berg.